 But something recently happened to Ms Hoffman that changed her life – and her work – forever.

 She had long wanted to greenify her brand, but kept putting it off – until she gave birth to a son.
 After that, she just knew she had to take the leap to sustainability.
-As she told Vogue in an interview:
+As she told Vogue:

 “…it was like, ‘Wait.
 This goes far beyond me.’
 Here I am as a manufacturer and I’m making things [every season], but my son and his generation are the ones who will have to deal with all this stuff.
 We’ve been making things too rapidly, and there’s too much of it.
 There’s this daunting feeling that you can’t change [an industry] that’s been in motion for so long, but I couldn’t keep showing up if we weren’t going to make some changes.”

-But it wasn’t enough for Hoffman to make her collections eco-friendly; she wanted to make them socially responsible, too.
-She decided to work with Nest, a non-profit that works to support the livelihoods of a network of artisans around the world.
-The Kering Foundation, Maiyet, The Elder Statesman, and Nicholas K are also members of Nest, and all source their delicate, handmade embroidery, beading and sewing from the group.
+But it wasn’t enough for Mara Hoffman to make her collections vegan and eco-friendly.
+She wanted to make them socially responsible, too.
+That’s why she decided to work with Nest, a non-profit that works to support the livelihoods of a network of artisans around the world.
+The Kering Foundation, Maiyet, The Elder Statesman, and Nicholas K are also members of Nest.
+All source their delicate, handmade embroidery, beading and sewing from the group.